kubermatic/docs/content/kubermatic/master/tutorials_howtos/external_clusters/_index.en.md

 ### Deleted Cluster

-If you delete the cluster from the provider, the state on KKP will be shown as `Deleting`.
+If you delete the cluster from the provider, the state in KKP will be shown as `Deleting`.
 ![External Cluster Delete State](/img/kubermatic/master/tutorials/external_clusters/delete_status.png "External Cluster Delete State")

 You can `Disconnect` the deleted cluster by clicking on the disconnect icon next to the cluster you want to disconnect, which will delete KKP cluster object for this cluster.